Hallelujah78/explosion-framer-motion/DEVNOTES.md

 ## Convert screen coordinates to a different origin (center of screen)

-screenX = cartX + screenWidth/2
+screenX = centerOriginX + screenWidth/2
-screenY = screenHeight/2 - cartY
+screenY = screenHeight/2 - centerOriginY

-=> -cartX = screenWidth/2 - screenX
+=> -centerOriginX = screenWidth/2 - screenX
-=> cartX = screenX - screenWidth/2 // this!
+=> centerOriginX = screenX - screenWidth/2 // this!

-=> cartY = screenHiehgt/2 - screenY
+=> centerOriginY = screenHiehgt/2 - screenY

-- note, this sets 0,0 in cartesian coords to center of screen!
+- note, this sets 0,0 in center origin coords to center of screen!

 ## Using our vector calc with our coord conversion